dfns/dfns-api-docs/api-docs/authentication/credential-management/listUserCredentials.md

 ### Response <a href="#response" id="response"></a>

-A list of users in the caller's organization.
+A list of credentials that are registered for the user.
 Each item in the list has the following fields:

-* `userId` is the globally unique ID that identifies the user in the Dfns API
-* `username` is the username of the user
-* `kind` is the kind of the user.
-Can be one of the following values:
-  * `EndUser` indicates the user is a standard user in the application
-  * `CustomerEmployee` indicates the user is a employee of the Dfns customer that owns the caller's organization
-  * `DfnsStaff` indicates the user is a employee of Dfns
-* `credentialUuid` is the globally unique ID that identifies the credential registered to the user in the Dfns API
+* `credentialId` is a device unique ID that identifies the new credential to the authenticator device
-* `orgId` is a globally unique ID that identifies the user's organization in the Dfns API
+* `credentialUuid` is a globally unique ID that identifies the new credential in the Dfns API
-* `permissions` is a list of permissions that are assigned to the user
-* `scopes` is a list of scopes that are assigned to the user
+* `dateCreated` the date and time, in ISO format, that the credential was created
-* `isServiceAccount` a boolean value indicating if the user is a service account (non-human entity)
+* `isActive` a boolean indicating if the credential is active.
+Will always be true
-* `isActive` is a boolean value indicating if the user is active
+* `kind` a `CredentialKind` value that identifies the type of credential that was created
-* `isRegistered` is a boolean value indicating if the user has successfully registered with the Dfns API.
+* `name` the name the user gave to the credential
+* `publicKey` is an optional value containing the SHA-256 fingerprint of the public key associated to the credential
+* `relyingPartyId` the relying party for which the credential was registered.
+For `Fido2` credentials this is the only relying party that can use the credential.
+It must be a base domain of origin
+* `origin` the origin for which the credential was registered.
+For `Fido2` credentials this is the only origin where the credential can be used

 #### Response example <a href="#response-example" id="response-example"></a>